tusharkalal20/Personal-Finance-Analysis/README.md

       - Insufficient available funds for saving and investing.
    - Our analysis suggests that the **lack of investments stems from insufficient available funds for saving and investing due to high expenses (71% of the total income).** To identify potential areas for savings, a comparison between essential and discretionary spending was carried out
       - It was found that **49% of the total expenses are deemed necessary and unavoidable**.
-      - However, a significant portion of the remaining expenses, such as those related to the wedding and frequent dining out, movies, entertainment could have either been reduced or entirely avoided.
+      - However, a significant portion of the remaining expenses, such as those related to frequent dining out, movies, entertainment could have been reduced.